Interval0043/KTE-Wiki/content/Species/Mavela.md

 ## Other/Trivia
 * Mavela are organless, and thus have an anomalous esophagus leading to their soul (Like other magical species), which is how they eat.
-* Mavela can grow up to 40 feet tall at the maximum.
 * Old mavela tend to have serious callousing, which can be as grit as sandpaper, which is why a majority wear gloves.
 * A Mavela's blood is black.
 * A female and male Mavela drastically differ in power, males being significantly more powerful than females.